Contract Cost Data To Keep An Eye On As We Approach Year End

 To maintain a compliant accounting system, Contractors must post contract costs to their books of account no less often than monthly.
 Contractors must also generate job cost reports for each accounting cycle that can be reconciled to their job cost and general ledgers.

-With a monthly view of costs charged to contracts, you’ll also see how indirect costs are absorbed by each project.
+With a monthly review of costs charged to contracts, you’ll also gain an understanding of how indirect costs are absorbed by each project.

 Indirect Rate Variance

 How do your actual indirect rates compare to your provisional billing rates?

 Monitoring your indirect rate variance informs year-end spending decisions.
 If you don’t spend in your indirect cost pools to the level that you’ve billed in your provisional rates, you’ll be in the position of owing funds back.
 The indirect rate variance quantifies how much spending you can do within the indirect cost pools.

 Let’s say you budgeted for IT upgrades, but put off that expenditure.
 Or perhaps you need to bring in temporary help to finish out a job.
 Your variance will also tell you how much money will be available for bonuses and incentive compensation.